jenkinsci/onepassword-secrets-plugin/README.md

 ```
 </details>

-Whenever in doubt, you can use the `Pypeline Syntax` helper from Jenkins.
+You can use the Jenkins Pipeline Syntax helper to generate a pipeline script, if you prefer.

 ![Pipeline syntax generator](docs/images/pipeline-syntax-generator.png)

-### Usage with environment variables
+### With environment variables

-This plugin also enables you to get the config and the secrets from environment variables.
+The plugin also allows you to use environment variables to get configuration and secrets.

-For the config, you need to set up `OP_CONNECT_HOST`, `OP_CONNECT_TOKEN`, and `OP_CLI_PATH` as environment variables.
+For the configuration, you need to set up the following environment variables:

+- `OP_CONNECT_HOST`
+- `OP_CONNECT_TOKEN`
+- `OP_CLI_PATH`

+Here's an example configuration in a declarative Jenkinsfile:

 ```groovy
 pipeline {